In Brief

 The Systems You Don't Control

-Here is the uncomfortable question that this data raises: If the God who designed your body did not trust your heartbeat to your free will — if He built an entire kingdom of autonomous systems that govern you without your consent, because He knew the consequences of leaving your survival to your own decisions would be catastrophic — why would He leave the one decision that matters for eternity to the same unreliable faculty?
+Here is the uncomfortable question: if the God who designed your body did not trust your heartbeat to your free will — if He built an entire kingdom of autonomous systems that govern you without your consent, because He knew the consequences of leaving your survival to your own decisions would be catastrophic — why would He leave the one decision that matters for eternity to the same unreliable faculty?

 The Autonomic Nervous System: A Portrait of Sovereignty